Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <p> With our census dataset file downloaded, we can go ahead and find the census tract boundaries before processing our dataset file.  </p> <br>

-  <h3> Finding GIS Boundary Files at the Census Tract Level with the US Census Web Interfacae </h3> <br>
+  <h3> Finding GIS Boundary Files at the Census Tract Level with the US Census Web Interface </h3> <br>

   <p> With the census dataset obtained, we need to download the corresponding 2020 census tract TIGER (Topologically Integrated Geographic Encoding and Referencing system) Lines.
 The website can be found <a href="https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-   file.html"> here</a> (Figure 5).  </p> <br>